jimvella/java-rpm-example/README.md

 ##Issues and future improvements
 * The example init script is sysv and should be updated to systemd
 * The specfile has a section for a changelog.
-The current example simply leaves the section empoty.
+The current example simply leaves the section empty.
 Perhaps the release notes could be pulled from Jira.